What Are Managed Futures?

-Managed futures describes the category of alternative investments associated with Commodity Trading Advisors (CTA’s), as well as commodity funds, futures funds and pools.
+Managed futures is a category of alternative investments associated with Commodity Trading Advisors (CTA’s), as well as commodity funds, futures funds and pools.
 CTA’s are professional money managers who specialize in using global futures and options markets as trading vehicles for their clients.
-These managers have the ability to take both long and short investment positions to provide clients potential for gains throughout market cycles, employing a variety of trading strategies and styles.
+These managers can take both long and short investment positions to provide clients potential for gains throughout market cycles, employing a variety of trading strategies and styles.
 These may include systematic or discretionary trading systems as well as fundamental and technical analysis.
 CTA’s can offer investors direct exposure to international financial and non-financial asset sectors, including: Energies, Financials, Currencies, Metals, Grains, Meats and Softs.

 Managed futures have historically shown a low correlation to other markets and the ability to perform independently of traditional investments.
 They can help balance portfolio risk and potentially maximize profit in various market cycles.
 Moreover, managed futures offer a number of key benefits, most notably, Absolute Return, Diversification, Transparency and Liquidity.

-CTA’s may be commonly associated with “absolute return strategies,” as returns generated can be independent of financial markets.
 Absolute return strategies enable CTAs to produce returns regardless of market direction.
-While traditional strategies implement long-only techniques to drive client return, absolute return strategies employ a broader toolkit of investment instruments.
-These instruments may include short selling, futures, options, derivatives, and use of leverage.
+While traditional strategies implement long-only techniques to drive client return, absolute return strategies employ a broader toolkit of investment instruments, including short selling, futures, options, derivatives, and use of leverage.
 It is this versatility of absolute return strategies that drives alpha generation, or risk-adjusted outperformance relative to a benchmark.

 Managed futures are investment vehicles that, when blended into a traditional portfolio, can achieve diversification, reduce portfolio volatility, enhance overall return potential, and provide protection during extreme or down equity market cycles.

-How do managed futures increase transparency and liquidity over a traditional investment?
+How do managed futures increase transparency & liquidity over a traditional investment?

 - With a managed account, investor money is deposited with the investor’s brokerage firm and maintained in a customer segregated funds account.
 While the trading advisor directs trading for the account, the investor has a full view of all trades, positions, and balances, ensuring complete transparency (this applies to managed accounts not fund structures).